-Total expenses increased \$328,649 in 2016 from 2015.
+Total expenses decreased \$688,997 in 2017 from 2016.
 The decrease in General Government expenses can be attributed to the pension contributions decreasing due to the improvement of the overall performance of the funds of the plans.
-Police expenses increased due to the hiring of three additional officers and annual salary increases.
-Fire expenses were flat compared to 2015.
-The highway expenses increased due to road repairs in 2016 that utilized the Township use of liquid fuel funds.
-The overall increase in expenses of 2.65% is in line with inflation increases for the year.
+Police expenses decreased due to the hiring of 5 additional officers over the past couple of years that are still a savings versus a fully tenured police officer.
+The decrease in fire expenses was due to the fact that there were no major purchases in 2017.